cirosantilli/linux-cheat/audio/README.md

 `ctrl+c` to stop recording.

-Plays `a.wav` file:

-    play a.wav

-Terminates when over.
-Good option to play an alarm signal after a very long command:

-    sleep 5 && play long-sound.wav

-#alsa
+#ALSA

 Advanced Linux Sound API.

 Replaced OSS in 2008 when OSS when went proprietary.
 OSS came back to open source, but it lost much momentum.

 The kernel sound subsystem is called ALSA.